 For the various folks who want to check candy with cold water, a thermometer is usually just a handy addition to measure when the candy is getting near its correct stage.

-However, the wide temperature range of the best digital candy thermometer means they’re also useful for the spread of other kitchen and BBQ tasks.
+However, the wide temperature range of the best digital candy thermometers means they’re also useful for a wide range of other kitchen and BBQ tasks.

-Over time, thermometers will lose their accuracy, and even being out by a few degrees can be the difference between great candy and ruined candy, or even internally safe meat and unsafe meat.
+Over time, thermometers will lose their accuracy, and even being off by a few degrees can be the difference between great candy and ruined candy, or even between safe and unsafe meat.

 Testing a Thermometer

 The easiest way to test a thermometer is through a boiling water test.
-Insert your thermometer into a pan of water making sure the bulb/probe end is fully immersed that it is not touching the sides or base of the pan.
+Insert your thermometer into a pan of water, ensuring the bulb/probe end is fully immersed so that it does not touch the pan’s sides or base.

-Bring the water to a rolling boil (vigorous and constant bubbling) and then leave it to boil for at least five minutes, as this ensures the thermometer has time to give an accurate reading.
+Bring the water to a rolling boil (vigorous and constant bubbling) and then leave it to boil for at least five minutes.
+This ensures the thermometer has time to give an accurate reading.

-The temperature given on your thermometer should match the boiling point for the altitude in which you live.
-If it does not, then you need to make a note of what temperature the thermometer actually read and keep this reading safe.
+The temperature given on your thermometer should match the boiling point for your altitude.
+If it does not, you need to make a note of what temperature the thermometer reads and keep this reading safe.

 Calibrating a Thermometer

-A number of thermometers will allow you to manually re-calibrate them using a boiling water test as above, or an iced water test.
+Several thermometers will allow you to manually recalibrate them using a boiling water test or an ice water test.
 However, as you cannot calibrate all thermometers, the easiest way to get around this is by calibrating your recipe!

-When you next use the thermometer, you will need to adjust the recipe temperature by the reading you obtained through the boiling water test.
+When you next use the thermometer, you will need to adjust the recipe temperature to the reading you obtained through the boiling water test.

-For example, your recipe needs you to boil a mixture for ten minutes at 250°F. You live at sea level (where water boils at 212°F) and when you tested your thermometer in boiling water, it read 216°F.
+For example, your recipe calls for boiling a mixture for ten minutes at 250°F. You live at sea level (where water boils at 212°F), and when you tested your thermometer in boiling water, it read 216°F.

-Likewise, if your boiling water test reading was 204°F, or 8 degrees under, you would need to boil your mixture at 242°F for ten minutes.
+Likewise, if your boiling water test reading were 204°F, or 8 degrees under, you would need to boil your mixture at 242°F for ten minutes.

 Now for the Tricky Part

-If you are making candy at altitude, then once you have adjusted the temperature from your thermometer calibration you also need to deduct an extra 2 degrees °F from a recipe temperature for every 1000 feet that you simply live above water level.
+If you are making candy at altitude, once you have adjusted the temperature from your thermometer calibration, you also need to deduct an extra 2 degrees °F from a recipe temperature for every 1000 feet that you live above water level.

 Frequently Asked Questions (FAQs)